Richard Sharples

 Sir Richard Christopher Sharples, KCMG OBE MC (6 August 1916 – 10 March 1973) was a British politician and Governor of Bermuda who was shot dead by assassins linked to a small militant Bermudian Black Power group called the Black Beret Cadre.
 The former army major, who had been a Cabinet Minister, resigned his seat to take up the position of Governor of Bermuda in late 1972.
-His murder resulted in the last executions conducted under British rule.
+His murder resulted in the last executions conducted under British rule, in 1977.

 Career

-Sharples passed out from the Royal Military Academy, Sandhurst, in 1936 and was commissioned into the Welsh Guards.
+Sharples passed out from the Royal Military College, Sandhurst, in 1936 and was commissioned into the Welsh Guards.
 During the Second World War he served in France and Italy.
-He rose to the rank of Lieutenant colonel and left the army in 1953.
+He rose to the rank of lieutenant colonel and left the army in 1953.
 He married Pamela Newall in 1946; they had two sons and two daughters.
 The family greatly enjoyed yachting, and this was the basis of a close friendship with Edward Heath, later prime minister.
 Sharples was elected Conservative Member of Parliament for Sutton and Cheam in a 1954 by-election.
 After the 1970 general election, he served as Minister of State at the Home Office, before resigning his seat in 1972 to take up the position of Governor of Bermuda.
 He was assassinated in 1973 by a faction associating itself with the Black Power movement.

 His widow was subsequently made a life peer as Baroness Sharples.

-Assassination
+Death

 Sharples was killed outside Bermuda's Government House on 10 March 1973.
 An informal dinner party for a small group of guests had just concluded, when he decided to go for a walk with his Great Dane, Horsa, and his aide-de-camp, Captain Hugh Sayers of the Welsh Guards.
 The two men and dog were ambushed and gunned down outside the Governor's residence.